gjv9491/MSDS6306/CaseStudy01/CaseStudy01.md

 <br>

 #### Merging GDP and EDU data
-The original data have been cleaned and only the columns of interest have been set aside for merging, GDP and EDU data are ready to be merged together.
-After merging the two data sets together by *iso3.countrycode*
+The original data was cleaned and only the columns of interest were set aside for merging.
+The two data sets were merged together by *iso3.countrycode*.

 <br>

-#### Reduce to columns of interest
+#### Reduction to columns of interest
 * iso3.countrycode
 * "economy"
 * "ranking"